Online Learning: A Modern Introduction Using Convex Optimization: Online Subgradient Descent

 \chapter{Online Subgradient Descent}

-In this chapter, we will introduce the Online Subgradient Descent algorithm that is a generic online algorithm to solve online problems with convex losses.
-First, we will introduce Online Gradient Descent for convex differentiable functions.
+In this chapter, we will introduce the \ac{OSD} algorithm: a generic online algorithm to solve online problems with convex losses.
+First, we will introduce \ac{OGD} for convex differentiable functions, then we will extend it to non-differentiable functions.